The SharePoint PnP Provisioning Service lets you add samples, templates and solutions to your Office 365 tenant.

-Please report any issues which you might have using the sp-dev-docs issue list.
+Please report any issues which you might have using the sp-provisioning-service issue list.
 We will be following up on them as soon as possible, but please note that there's no SLA for this community-built project through Microsoft.

 Are the templates only provisioning SharePoint assets?